 The M38 trimmed the M91/30’s barrel down 8.5 inches.
 This made the rifle easier to carry and use in closer quarters.
 The main downside to the Mosin Nagant M38 rifle is that it cannot mount a bayonet.

 These days the lack of a bayonet isn’t a major issue.
 However, in World War 2 melee fighting was still a common occurrence.
 This is especially true for the Russians fighting in Stalingrad.
-Stalingrad was a brutal battle ground where everything from artillery to hands were used to fight wars.
+Stalingrad was a brutal battleground where everything from artillery to hands was used to fight wars.

 The Russian Military at this time was the largest mobilized army in history.
 Millions of Russians were called to protect the motherland.
 They had more Russians than rifles in some situations, although this is rarer than Hollywood would have you believe.